 FWIW, this is why you need Too Many Clamps:

-2 thoughts on “Driveway Concrete Vandalism”
+2 responses to “Driveway Concrete Vandalism”